Selective Population Protocols: Selective Population Protocols

-It is known that such epidemic process is efficient, i.e., one-way epidemic stabilises in parallel time $O(\log n)$ whp, however during the final stages of the epidemic process the expected fraction of {\em meaningful interactions} matching rule (1) decreases dramatically.
-Now assume, that the state space $S=\{0,1\}$ is partitioned into two singleton groups $\mathcal{G}_0=\{0\}$ and $\mathcal{G}_1=\{1\}$ in the new variant, and instead of the single rule we have two rules as follows:
+It is known that such epidemic process is stable and efficient, i.e., one-way epidemic stabilises with the correct answer in parallel time $O(\log n)$ whp, however during the final stages of the epidemic process the expected fraction of {\em meaningful interactions} decreases dramatically.
+Assume, that the state space $S=\{0,1\}$ is partitioned into two singleton groups $\mathcal{G}_0=\{0\}$ and $\mathcal{G}_1=\{1\}$ in the new variant, and we have two transition rules instead:

 \begin{small}

 \end{small}